mhibx/otosint/README.md

 - Screenshot collection
 - Vulnerability scanning

+Keeping these activities outside the current scope helps maintain a clear separation between passive information gathering and subsequent active reconnaissance or vulnerability assessment.

 ---

 ## Future Improvements

-Planned enhancements include:
+Potential extensions include:

-- DNS resolution (dnsx)
+- DNS resolution with `dnsx`
-- HTTP probing (httpx)
+- HTTP probing with `httpx`
-- Port scanning (naabu)
+- Port scanning with `naabu`
-- Historical URL collection (gau)
+- Historical URL collection with `gau`
-- Web crawling (katana)
+- Web crawling with `katana`
-- Nuclei integration
+- Vulnerability detection with Nuclei
-- JSON export
+- JSON output
 - HTML report generation

+These features are intentionally not part of the current workflow and would be considered for future iterations.

 ---

 ## Disclaimer

-This project is intended for educational purposes and authorized security assessments only.
+OtoSINT is intended for educational purposes and authorized security assessments only.

-Always obtain proper authorization before performing reconnaissance against any target.
+Only perform reconnaissance against systems and domains for which you have appropriate authorization.